dariospace/mac-dev-setup-zen/README.md

 - Helping to create sustainable productivity: notion

 ## Getting Started
-Plug in your brand new mac, select your language, time zone, Apple ID, and so on.
+Plug in your new or wiped computer.
+Follow the installation process.
 The first thing you should do is update macOS to get the latest security updates and patches.
 Right now I am on Catalina and did not update to Big Sur yet.
 ## Command Line Tools
 ```bash
 xcode-select --install